Guide to Visiting Tulum

 Place of Business: Km.
 5 Tulum, Q.R., 5 77880; phone: 52 984 186 1152

 Hideaway at the back of the Pura Corazón Restaurant on the beach road, this towering multi-level bar offers spectacular views of the sunset over the jungle.
 Come here for a drink (and an appetizer, if you're hungry) before dinner, but get there early if you want a table.
 After sundown, the bar usually empties, but if you time it right, you can see the moon rise over the ocean.

 Tulum, Quintana Roo, 77601 Locales 1 y 2 Lte 3 Mza 40, Centro R Phone: 52 984 871 2036

 This main road eatery has both fresh seafood and warm service, making it a good option for those who like to eat where the locals do.
-Though the ceviches are the restaurant's bread and butter, other good bets include the garlic octopus and fish tacos.
+You can't go wrong with anything on the menu, but the ceviches tend to be the most ordered.
 The serving sizes are enormous, making them ideal for feeding hungry crowds.

 Location: Avenida Satélite Between Av.
 The Polar Pte.
 Calle in Tulum Tulum, Q.R.
 77760 Phone: (52 )984-182-7283

 This downtown eatery merges the best of Asian and Mexican street food, bringing together the savory umami and fiery spices of traditional Asian dishes with the fresh, bright flavors of Mexican fare.
 You can always count on tasty pork belly bao buns and other interesting dishes like shrimp dumplings with tamarind sauce and a grasshopper garnish, but the menu is always changing.
 A reservation is highly suggested.